mitsu1210/essbaseworkshop/Lab200/LabGuide200.md

 ### Required Artifacts
-* 2 OsCommerce compute servers with rsync installed
+* 2 OsCommerce compute servers (You already have primary oscommerce compute instance.
+Spin up a secondary compute instance from your oscommerce custom image)
-* Make sure you have setup ssh access from local to both the servers and from server 1 to server 2 and vice-versa
+* Make sure you have setup ssh access from local to both the servers and from primary server to secondary server and vice-versa (More information in the lab below)
-* DNS Zone master file (You will need a domain name)
+* 1 Domain name (To demonstrate failover)

 Estimated time to complete this lab is three hours.

 ### Additional Resources
 * To learn about provisioning Networks and Network Security check out this [link](https://docs.cloud.oracle.com/en-us/iaas/Content/Network/Concepts/overview.htm)

-* To learn about Oracle's DNS and Traffic Management check out this link (https://docs.cloud.oracle.com/en-us/iaas/Content/EdgeServices/overview.htm)
+* To learn about Oracle's DNS and Traffic Management check out this [link](https://docs.cloud.oracle.com/en-us/iaas/Content/EdgeServices/overview.htm)

 ## Part 1.
 Transfer and synchronize webserver files and database files between primary instance and secondary instance.